Kpozoga/Reducing-colors/README.md

 Reducing colors of chosen picture using one of the following algorithms:

--error diffusion dithering
+- error diffusion dithering
--popularity algorithm
+- popularity algorithm
--k means algorithm
+- k-means algorithm